 Thanks to our reputation, we are often one of the first optical centers to receive the latest eye contact lenses on the market!
 We also offer the best in contact lens technology to provide you with optimal vision, comfort and health.

-We have contacts that target specific eye problems like dry eye, astigmatism, difficulty reading and eye diseases like keratoconus.
+We have contacts that target specific eye problems like dry eye, astigmatism and difficulty reading.
 We focus on you and your personal needs.
 And thanks to advances in contact lens technology, our contact lenses are more comfortable and provide better vision than ever.